hitbear/speedpi/README.md

 The time is UTC time.
 To doublecheck type `date -u` into a terminal.
 To check crontab jobs type `crontab -l` into a terminal.
 To delete all jobs type `crontab -r`

+Observing the csv file could be done by `tail -f speedtest.csv`